collab-uniba/tosem2021-personality-rep-package/README.md

    paper.
 This is because the tool `Personality Recognizer` is non-deterministic, hence its output will slightly change at every execution.

-2. Because of *Phase Two* is quite time-consuming---it takes hours if not days, depending on your box specs---for test purposes, you can supply the argument `test` to work with a very small, random subsample of the original dataset and keep the computational time within minutes.
+2. Because of *Phase Two* is quite time-consuming---it takes hours if not days, depending on your box specs.
+For test purposes, you can supply the argument `test` to work with a very small, random subsample of the original dataset and keep the computational time within minutes.